suman71/starter-hugo-academic/content/post/getting-started/index.md

 title: Conflict Sensitive Programme Mananegement (CSPM)
 subtitle: ""
 date: 2021-10-31T15:30:30.761Z
-summary: CSPM module is being updated continuously.
+summary: CSPM is a relationship between two or more parties who have, or think they have, incompatible goals, values, interests or claims to status, power or scarce resources.
 draft: false
 featured: false
 authors: